elfrances/esp32SkelApp/README.md

 > [!NOTE]
 > This document assumes the user is familiar with the typical workflow of building an ESP-IDF project, either using the command line tools from a terminal, or using the ESP-IDF plug-in with the VScode or Eclipse IDE's.

-Let's assume the app your are developing is called "myNewApp".
+Let's assume the app your are developing is called "myNewApp" and that is going to run on an ESP32-C3 DevKit board.

 1. Download the code from GitHub and unzip it: